Kuber (tobacco)

 Kuber is a smokeless tobacco product, known for its highly addictive properties and its unique presentation disguised as a mouth freshener.
 It originated in India and has gained attention for its widespread use and impact on public health in various countries, including Uganda.
+In Uganda, the WHO has cited Kuber among ‘new and emerging’ tobacco/nicotine products affecting youth.
+In Kenya, a 2025 NACADA publication summarizing a February 2025 survey of 15,678 university students reported Kuber at 23% among substances used by students.

 Composition

 The product is typically sold in small sachets, with contents resembling tea leaves.
 This deceptive packaging has contributed to its accessibility and misuse.
 Kuber is known for its high nicotine content, making it more potent and addictive than traditional cigarettes.
 Users commonly add it to tea or consume it directly by placing a pinch under the lower lip.

 Effects on health

 Kuber's high nicotine content raises significant health concerns, including: